 There are no teams being scored.

-26 Scoring - Summary of Options included above

-“Jump the Gun” Distance points only.

-Completed last speed section but not reaching goal

-Distance points plus eighty (80%) percent of time points.

-27 Fitness
+26 Fitness

 Any drug that may affect the performance of the pilot is prohibited.
 Refer FAI Sporting Code

-28 RUN REPORT - Download of Day’s Track
+27 Scoring and Downloading a Day’s Track

-Pilots must know their Competition Number and their Airscore number.
+Pilots must know their Airscore number.
 If your Airscore number is not known indicate this on the registration form.

-Pilots are responsible for daily down loading their own tracks to Airscore as soon as possible after landing and definitely by the published deadline.
-Pilots are encouraged to this preferably through their own portal.
+Pilots are responsible for daily down-loading their own tracks to Airscore as soon as possible after landing and definitely by the published deadline.
+Pilots are encouraged to do this preferably through their own portal.
 Pilots can usually upload their tracks at Headquarters.
 (Ensure you have your own cables and drivers available for your particular GPS device.)

-28.1 How to download your flight/track log to Airscore:-
+28 How to download your flight/track log to Airscore:-